Photo: Kirill Kliavin

 • Work exhibited at San Francisco Museum of Modern Art, USA.

 David’s academic experiences include lecturing in Interactive Composition at the Melbourne Conservatorium of Music, The University of Melbourne.
 His teaching expertise covers electronic composition, music production, broader creative media practices, technology, communications and music business strategies.
-David's research profile includes his current PhD research in real-time electronic music composition at the Sir Zelman Cowen School of Music, Monash University.
+David's research profile includes a PhD in music composition from the Sir Zelman Cowen School of Music, Monash University.

 David has navigated the music industry in various roles from communications, media, print publishing, music journalism, radio, information technologies, music direction and creative consulting, including: